BASIS OF PRESENTATION AND SIGNIFICANT ACCOUNTING POLICIES

-Employee Retention Credit – Under the Consolidated Appropriations Act of 2021 passed by the United States Congress and signed by the President on December 27, 2020, the Company recognized a $2.1 million employee retention credit during the six months ended June 30, 2021 which is included as a credit to General and administrative expenses in the Condensed Consolidated Statement of Operations.
-No such credit has been recognized during the six months ended June 30, 2022.
+Employee Retention Credit – Under the Consolidated Appropriations Act of 2021, the Company recognized a $2.1 million employee retention credit during the nine months ended September 30, 2021 which is included as a credit to General and administrative expenses in the Condensed Consolidated Statement of Operations.
+No such credit has been recognized during the nine months ended September 30, 2022.

 Prepaid Expenses and Other Assets – The amounts recorded are expected to be realized within one year and the major categories are presented in the following table (in thousands):